For U.S. Expats

 Track unlimited years of travel history.
 Perfect for consecutive year qualifications.

 Plan future travel to stay under the 35-day US limit.
-Avoid disqualification.
+Free users get 30-day lookahead; Pro extends to 365 days.

 Disclaimer: PresenceProof helps users prepare documentation consistent with IRS Form 2555 guidelines for the Foreign Earned Income Exclusion.
 PresenceProof is not affiliated with or endorsed by the IRS, and does not provide legal or tax advice.